DNKYr/finance-tracker-pro/README.md

 3.  **Viewing Data**:
     *   **Dashboard View**: The default view, showing an overview summary, expense chart, and recent transactions.
+    *   **All Transactions View**: Click the "All Transactions" button in the navbar to see a comprehensive list of all your transactions.
     *   **Monthly View**: Click the "Monthly" button in the navbar to see transactions grouped by month, each with its own summary.
+You can also export transactions for a specific month from this view.

 4.  **Deleting Transactions**:
-    *   In either the Dashboard's "Recent Transactions" list or any "Transactions for this month" list in the Monthly View, click the X icon next to a transaction to delete it.
+    *   In the Dashboard's "Recent Transactions" list, the "All Transactions" list, or any "Transactions for this month" list in the Monthly View, click the X icon next to a transaction to delete it.

 ## Notes on AI (Gemini API)